Epistates/turboclaude/README.md

 This is an **unofficial, community-maintained SDK**.
 It is not created, maintained, or endorsed by Anthropic.
 For official SDKs, please visit [Anthropic's documentation](https://docs.anthropic.com/).

-The maintainer ([epistates](https://github.com/epistates)) has implemented this SDK to provide Rust developers with a production-ready client for Claude API with full feature parity to the official Python SDK.

 ---

 ## ✅ Production Ready